bdeckard92/dupUT/02-Lesson-Plans/10-OOP/README.md

 * Students will use [Jest](https://jestjs.io/) for unit testing.
 Familiarize yourself with it if you've never used it before.

 * Student will also use ES6 Classes.
-If you need a refresher, [MDN Web Documentation on Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) provides a great overview of key concepts.
+If you need a refresher, [MDN Web Docs on Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) provides a great overview of key concepts.

 * Let your students know that this module is very concept-heavy!
 Object-oriented programming can be very difficult to understand at first, but it is crucial in making them employer-competitive.
 So reassure them that they are not alone in struggling with this topic and that it is perfectly normal to feel a little lost at first.